axelluguercio/data-sails-reporting/README.md

 ## Automate sail report with python

-This is a project for show how we can automate a sail report using python and sql langueages.
+This is a project to show how we can automate a sails report using python and sql.

 ## Setup